 Right.

-That is if you want to move this thing through quickly, and obviously that has to be balanced because it's an important decision.
+That is, if you want to move this thing through quickly, and obviously that has to be balanced because it's an important decision.

 But she's less controversial.

-She certainly has a president's judicial philosophy, but with all due respect, I mean, Judge Kavanaugh and Judge William Pryor are going to be very controversial decisions because of some things they have said that have been brought up before.
+But with all due respect, I mean, Judge Kavanaugh and Judge William Pryor are going to be very controversial decisions because of some things they have said that have been brought up before.

-Um some people thought some of them were the death knell.
+Some people thought some of them were the death knell.

-But let me make this point, because this to me is a tremendous program you're doing today.
+But let me make this point because this to me is a tremendous program you're doing today.

-You're providing tremendous educational resource on this subject.
+You're providing tremendous educational resources on this subject.

-Um, I've been I've been accused of a lot worse, but look, go ahead.
+I've been accused of a lot worse, but look, go ahead.

 Thank you.

-So many so many things these days are polarizing.
+So many things these days are polarizing.

 Let's be clear.

-You know, sometimes originalist um is used as a bad term to the left, or liberal is a bad term.
+You know, sometimes originalist is used as a bad term to the left, or liberal is a bad term to say, take a guy like Justice Scalia.

-I don't suggest you're gonna find a duplicate of him.
+I don't suggest you're going to find a duplicate of him, but he had, by all accounts, left and right.

 He had one of the great minds on the court.